-Downtown Revitalization Project - 2019
+Downtown Revitalization Project

-PROSPECT & BURLINGTON AVENUE IMPROVEMENTS.
+STREETSCAPE IMPROVEMENTS.
 The 2014 Downtown Master Plan (DTMP) a component of the Village’s Comprehensive Plan, listed multiple village initiatives addressing land use, design and economic development issues and goals set for the downtown area.
-One of the Plan initiatives establishes the following as a priority: "Improve safe pedestrian access to transit by improving pedestrian crossings over streets and the BNSF railroad at South Prospect Avenue."
+One of the Plan initiatives established the following as a priority: "Improve safe pedestrian access to transit by improving pedestrian crossings over streets and the BNSF railroad at South Prospect Avenue."
 The plan also identified areas for future public plazas and linear parks, designed within a common theme/brand.
 Soon after the DTMP was adopted, the Village developed streetscape improvement plans for the streets adjacent to the commuter station property, primarily along Burlington Avenue and Prospect Avenues.
 With these shovel-ready plans in hand, the Village began applying for multiple federal, state and local grants to fund these improvements.

-- Streetscape Amenities: Brick pavers will be installed at the crosswalks to delineate the pedestrian crossing locations.
-New bike racks will be installed for both the shoppers as well as commuters.
+- Streetscape Amenities.
+Brick pavers were installed at the crosswalks to delineate the pedestrian crossing locations.
+New bike racks were installed for both the shoppers as well as commuters.
 Additional landscaping enhanced the entire area.

 On August 16, 2018, the Village Board authorized an agreement with Terra Engineering, LTD for Engineering Services for the Prospect and Burlington Avenue Streetscape Improvement Project.